falcosecurity/falco-website/content/en/docs/event-sources/kernel-module.md

 Falco depends on a kernel module that taps into the stream of system calls on a machine and passes those system calls to user space.

-Versions before v0.6.0 used the kernel module from sysdig called `sysdig-probe`.
+Versions before v0.6.0 used the kernel module from Sysdig called `sysdig-probe`.
 As of 0.6.0, falco uses its own kernel module `falco-probe`.
-The kernel modules are actually built from the same source code, but having a falco-specific kernel module allows falco and sysdig to be updated independently without driver compatibility problems.
+The kernel modules are actually built from the same source code, but having a falco-specific kernel module allows falco and Sysdig to be updated independently without driver compatibility problems.

 # Installing the kernel module